 Phantom Girl finally appeared as a main character in the Legion's own animated series.
 She was voiced by Heather Hogan.
-This version of Phantom Girl was one of the youngest of the group and was desperate to prove herself to the rest of the team.
+This version of Phantom Girl was one of the youngest of the group and desperate to prove herself to the rest of the team.
 Her mother was president of the United Planets, which Tinya hated.
 Tinya's powers now allowed her to phase other objects from a distance.
 She was one of the biggest cheerleaders of the team and a bit of a princess.
-Despite her status as a main character, she was one of the most infrequent main Legionnaires to appear and only had three speaking episodes in the second season.
+She wore a black and white costume patterned after her Earth-247 Apparition costume, but with a stylized 'ghost' logo on her chest.

 In Season One, she stood against the Fatal Five in Man of Tomorrow.
 She warded off the villainous Scavengers in Legacy and attended the Intergalactic Games in Champions.
 She helped against Phantom Zone invaders in Phantoms and was instrumental in getting the Sorcerers' World to deal with a rogue magician in Child's Play.
 Although paired with Ultra Boy in Sundown, a romance between the two was never explored.
 By Season Two, Phantom Girl had formed a close friendship with Timber Wolf.
 He found her in debris during Man from the Edge of Tomorrow, Part 2 and she was willing to turn against the Legion to protect him in Cry Wolf.
 She returned to the Sorcerer's World to defeat Mordru in Trials.